garden-io/garden/docs/reference/module-types/container.md

 # The format is `os/arch`, e.g. `linux/amd64`, `linux/arm64`, etc.
 platforms:

-# Specify secret values that can be mounted during the build process but become part of the resulting image filesystem
+# Secret values that can be mounted in the Dockerfile, but do not become part of the image filesystem or image
-# or image manifest, for example private registry auth tokens.
+# manifest.
+This is useful e.g. for private registry auth tokens.
 #
 # Build arguments and environment variables are inappropriate for secrets, as they persist in the final image.
 #